theNewDynamic/oregonsadventurecoast.com/content/blog/sip-n-stroll-wine-walk-your-way-through-our-unique-downtown-districts.md

 ### [**North Bend Sip n Stroll**](https://www.facebook.com/SipNStrollNorthBend/?eid=ARCj24BiNxId-g3mSkI2ESyH0dIfjO4KypKLIHDHtINg8zgrnbGextco3OEmF_X-gAflDCeS0arZrIb9)

-The **North Bend Sip n Stroll** is a fabulous way to experience the charm of downtown North Bend.
-Vistors that take part in the event enjoy sampling beer and wine as they stroll from location to location.
+The Quarterly **North Bend Sip n Stroll** is a fabulous way to experience the charm of downtown North Bend.
+Visitors that take part in the event enjoy sampling beer and wine as they stroll from location to location.

 The [next Sip n Stroll is scheduled for March 20, 2020](https://www.facebook.com/events/2379250162331991/).
 Proceeds from the event will benefit the Moore Family, owners of the popular Wildflour Cafe.
-The family is caring for a two-year-old child with significant medical needs while running a restaurant, catering company and bakery.
-The event starts at 5 p.m. at Engles Furniture ends at The Liberty Theatre.
+The family is caring for a two-year-old son with significant medical needs while running a restaurant, catering company and bakery.
+The event starts at 5 p.m. at Engles Furniture and ends at The Liberty Theatre.
 To learn more, visit [https://www.facebook.com/SipNStrollNorthBend/](https://www.facebook.com/SipNStrollNorthBend/ "www.facebook.com/SipNStrollNorthBend/")

 ### [Downtown Coos Bay Wine Walk](facebook.com/CoosBayWineWalk)